 Chairman and CEO, Cummins

-Tom grew up in California and in 1986 received joint undergraduate degrees in economics from Claremont McKenna College and mechanical engineering from Stanford University.
+Tom grew up in California and in 1986 received joint undergraduate degrees in management engineering from Claremont McKenna College and mechanical engineering from Stanford University.
 He later returned to Stanford University to earn an MS in manufacturing systems from the School of Engineering and an MBA from the Graduate School of Business in 1993.

 Prior to joining Cummins, Tom was an investment analyst and investment manager at Prudential Investment Corporation where he lived in both Singapore and Hong Kong.
 While at Stanford, he worked at Cummins as an intern and spent his summer working on the manufacturing line at the Cummins Midrange Engine plant in Walesboro, Indiana.
 He liked the values, the people and the business challenges he found at Cummins and decided to join full time in February 1993.